catara/rocksmith-custom-song-toolkit/README.md

 ## Known Issues:
 -+ Packing of Rocksmith 2014 Retail manipulated files has 1 manual step for RS14 Retail songs for PS3
-- atm since compiled in 64b Access DB viewer not available
+- when using ACCDB 64b 3rdparty Access DB viewer not available unless 32b plugin is installed(.msi) using /passive
 - no yb parsing of links due to "no quota" Corona ggl lockdown
 - no spofity track&cover retrieval due to api change and not yet catchup w latest 3rdparty implementation
+- inserting songs directly in game files is still beta PC shuold work, ps3/ps4/iOS pending
+- SQLITE3 is beta (not tested the import as there might be 1-2 more functions not ported to be compatible with both ACCDB & DB formats)

 # Official tool / Master Branch bugs:
 [ ] CICAGO 26 25 original SONG FAILS AT PACK
-[ ] open ticket for the dlcpackagedata crash for 311 down in [-] official DDC remover does not work correctly breaking the songs  (removal is not endorsed by community/remastered version)
+[ ] open ticket for the dlcpackagedata crash for 311 down in [-] official DDC remover does not work correctly breaking the songs  (removal is not endorsed by community4remastered version)
 [-] usage of old old wwise 2013 vs /2019 (no known benefits for upgrading)

-## ToDos/bugs:
+## ToDos list/bugs/features/dump-catchall-list:
 [ ] feat:		 Alternate No for duplicates logic
 [-] feat:		 Include Standardization names into duplication checks [ ] big feature: get the volume of the audio file and then compare against the rest or a norm